10 Famous Vietnamese Musicians in the 20th Century

 Huu Phuoc is also a Professor, Academician, Music Theoretician; former Minister of Information and Culture of the Provisional Revolutionary Government of South Vietnam; Former Member of the National Assembly, Chairman of the Culture and Education Committee of the National Assembly of the Socialist Republic of Vietnam.

-With his contribution, a high school in Can Tho named Luu Huu Phuoc High School and a street in Hanoi also named after him.
+With his contribution, a high school in Can Tho was named Luu Huu Phuoc High School, and a street in Hanoi after his name.

 7. Nguyen Van Ty Musician